lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 ## Create a new mesh object with points to connect

 The [**'connect'**](https://lanl.github.io/LaGriT/pages/docs/commands/CONNECT1.html) command will create connectivity from a cloud of points.
-There should be no duplicate points and the **imt** material should be a single value.
+There should be no duplicate points, and the **imt** material should be a single value.

 Copy the hex points into a new mesh object, this removed the connectivity so new elements can be created.
 ```